-Using Local Terminology is Essential in Website Translation
+Using Local Terminology is Essential in SEO Website Translation

 In some cases, expressions in one language take on a completely different meaning in another.
 An example of this is Mitsubishi’s initial attempt to market their new SUV called “Pajero 4WD” in Spain.
 The Japanese car manufacturer had to change the name of the vehicle to “Montero” because the word “pajero” translates to “jerk” in Spanish.
 Failing to look into how other countries use their selection of names could’ve easily tarnished the company’s reputation, should the marketing team have pushed through with the original branding of the car during the release.